eggsactly/n-body-sim/README.md

 - src/ contains the implementation of the programs classes

 # Coding Standards
 Consistancy helps build maintainable code, even if you don't agree with all the decisions.
-If you contribute to this project, please follow these style guidelines:
+If you contribute to this project, please follow these guidelines:
-- Use Tabs, not spaces, for indentation
+- Always use tabs for indentation, never use spaces.
+If your editor does not render them the way you want, consider different editors.
+- Never use global variables outside of classes.
+Pass pointers to functions and methods instead.
+- Never use macros or _#define_, these are global and their scope cannot be controled with namespaces.
+Use functions and const variables instead.
+- Always call out namespaces explicitly.
+Never use _using namespace_. _using namespace_ can cause name collisions when libraries are updated.
+- Always document classes, methods, functions, structures, enumerations and variables with javadoc comments in the specification (header file).
+This will allow the code to be automatically documented with Doxygen.